Monthly Calendar of Activities

 Vegetables: Plant out tomatoes, peppers, eggplants mid

-to late month.
+to late month if the soil is warm enough.
 Plant seeds of beans and corn.
 Plant seeds of squashes and

 melons late in the month.